 The zimfw

-,
+, and

-that initializes the modules you defined in your ~/.zimrc
+modules are defined in your ~/.zimrc

 file.